 |Less than 22||Low||<52%|

-You will need very good grades in high school to get into Duquesne University.
+Applicants require very good grades in high school to get into Duquesne University.
 The average high school GPA of the admitted freshman class at Duquesne University was 3.7 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The school ranks #11 in Pennsylvania for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Duquesne University accepts 72% of students who apply.

 |3.50 to 3.75||20%||Avg +|